-Physical Characteristics – A perennial plant, and member of the figwort family.
-Stems reach 20 – 60 cm in height, and are covered sparsely with linear leaves, which grow from 5 – 7 cm in length.
-Flowers can be pinkish-red or a variety of colors, and grow in spikes at the heads of stems.
+Physical Characteristics – Perennial plant and member of figwort family.
+Stems reach 20 – 60 cm in height and covered sparsely with linear leaves which grow from 5 – 7 cm in length.
+Flowers can be variety of colors and grow in spikes at heads of stems.

 Habitat – Prefer well-drained, open foothills.
 Also found in montane zones throughout Clearwater.

 Range – British Columbia and Alberta south to New Mexico.

 Reproduction – Blooms each year from June – September.

 Threats – Difficult to transplant successfully (don’t disturb wild plants).

 Miscellaneous – Some researchers believe hummingbirds and paintbrushes evolved together.
 Hummingbirds are attracted to color red, have no sense of smell, and need large amounts of nectar – paintbrush have little to no scent and produce abundant nectar.
 Hummingbirds’ long bills are well fitted to plant’s flowers.